 - Social Media

 I’ve already started the transition to a more neutral palette in our home.
 Color is wonderful, but I’ve found that it makes things difficult for me sometimes.
 Finding the perfect bright pillow in the right shades or a blanket that matches the artwork I’ve hung up are a few examples.
 I’m welcoming shades of cream, taupe, black and gray with open arms and keeping the color limited to artwork and small accessories.
-The nursery and Vanessa’s room will stay as is.
+The nursery and V’s room will stay as is.

 My method of organized chaos is becoming…. chaotic.
 I need to make things simple for both my husband and kids to understand.
 If I’m the only one who can find what my husband is looking for, then I have a problem.
 Everything will be labeled.
 Everything.